ElenaChes/ionic-react-journaling-app/docs/README.md

 npx cap sync ios
 ```

-9. Additional setup: While I can provide the steps required to run the app on Android, I can’t provide their equivalents for iOS, as I don’t have the setup to test or verify them.
+9. Additional setup: While I can provide the steps required to run the app on Android, I can’t provide their equivalents for iOS, as I don’t have the setup to test or verify them.<br>
    The manual changes applied on Android are:

    - Enabling `usesCleartextTraffic` in the manifest to allow HTTP connections.
    - Adding a `POST_NOTIFICATIONS` permission to the manifest.
    - Adding code to request notification permissions on app start.
-- Copying the notification icon (`resources/ic_notif_icon.png`) to the resources folder.
+   - Copying the notification icon (`resources/manual/ic_notif_icon.png`) to the resources folder.

 10. Open in Xcode: